Automatic Amusement Devices

 c) Whether the license should be limited in hours of operation.

-In making its determinations on this issue, the Board of Selectmen has determined that, generally speaking, the general good, order and welfare of the Town is served by limiting the hours of operations of video games to between 10:00 A.M. and 10:00 P.M. in the case of persons holding Common Victualer’s Licenses, and between the hours of 10:00 A.M. to the usual hours of closing in the case of retail stores and other facilities, but not to be later than 10:00 P.M. in any case.
+In making its determinations on this issue, the Select Board has determined that, generally speaking, the general good, order and welfare of the Town is served by limiting the hours of operations of video games to between 10:00 A.M. and 10:00 P.M. in the case of persons holding Common Victualer’s Licenses, and between the hours of 10:00 A.M. to the usual hours of closing in the case of retail stores and other facilities, but not to be later than 10:00 P.M. in any case.

 d) Whether the license should be limited in the number of machines licensed at any one location.

-In making its determination on this issue, the Board of Selectmen has determined that the general good, order and welfare of the Town is served, generally speaking, by limiting the number of machines licensed at any one facility to not more than three (3).
+In making its determination on this issue, the Select Board has determined that the general good, order and welfare of the Town is served, generally speaking, by limiting the number of machines licensed at any one facility to not more than three (3).
 In its deliberation the Board will consult with the Building Inspector who, together with the Fire Chief (or designee), shall apply the standards contained in the State Building Code and Fire Safety Code (having to do with occupancy, loads, means of egress, etc.); the objectives being to assure free and unobstructed passage of persons in or near the facility, including those areas on the outside of the facility to which the public has right of access.
 The Board reserves the right to place a limitation on number as in its discretion shall serve the general good, order and welfare of the Town.

 e) Whether the license would unreasonably increase the pedestrian traffic in the area in which the premises are located, or,